 - Dice the butter into slightly smaller pieces and add it to a small saucepan along with the sugar.

-- Over a low heat, whilst stirring, heat until the butter is melted and the sugar dissolved.
+- Over a low heat, whilst stirring, heat until the butter is melted and the sugar is dissolved.
 Don't allow it to boil.

 - Add the sweetened condensed milk and the cocoa powder.
 Keep stirring for a further 2-3 minutes.